createcandle/configuration-files/boot/readme.txt

 # EMERGENCY RECOVERY
 If you are having a lot of trouble, and none of the tools mentioned below help, then as a last ditch attempt you can try using the recovery version of cmdline.txt.
 It will boot the system into a bash shell.
 Note that the filesystem will be in read-only mode, but you can remount it if you need to make changes:

-sudo mount -o remount,rw /dev/mmcblk0p2 /
+mount -o remount,rw /dev/mmcblk0p2 /

 # TOGGLES